-Smart climate change agriculture; planting of shade trees, mulching and irrigation rounds to combat adverse weather conditions.
-Eaagads Limited has a Rain Forest Alliance certification due to its forest cover area.
+- 1. Smart climate change agriculture; planting of shade trees, mulching and irrigation rounds to combat adverse weather conditions.
+Eaagads Limited has a Rain Forest Alliance certification due to its forest cover area. - 2.

-14. BIOLOGICAL ASSETS (continued)

 Relational agency model; ensuring there are onsite agricultural extension services through CMS to avert production risk.
 CMS guarantees best market pricing of the coffee beans through direct sales integration and auction sales to mitigate the market and price risk.
-This agency model has also ensured there is soft loan advances through a deed of assignments of coffee proceeds to tame the liquidity risk.

-Insurance policy to cater for workers welfare (WIBA), fidelity guarantees insurance policy, burglary and fire on the coffee stocks.
+This agency model has also ensured there is soft loan advances through a deed of assignments of coffee proceeds to tame the liquidity risk. - 3.
+Insurance policy to cater for workers welfare (WIBA), fidelity guarantees insurance policy, burglary and fire on the coffee stocks. - 4.
 Governance; management through an independent board who have wealthy of experience in coffee sub-sector.
-Compliance to regulatory bodies (NEMA, KRA, CMA, AFFA-Coffee Directorate etc.)
+Compliance to regulatory bodies (NEMA, KRA, CMA, AFFA-Coffee Directorate etc.) - 5.
 Integrated coffee varieties farming; Eaagads has also adopted improved coffee varieties, Ruiru 11 (85.2 Ha) which are resistant to Coffee Berry Diseases and early maturing crop varieties.
 This is an ongoing process in a move to replace the SL varieties (120Ha).

-15. LEASES

-a) PREPAID OPERATING LEASE 2019 KShs'000
+NOTES TO THE FINANCIAL STATEMENTS (continued) FOR THE YEAR ENDED 31 MARCH 2021

+15. RIGHT OF USE ASSETS

+2021 2020

+KShs'000 KShs'000

+COST

-COST At 1 April Reclassified to right of use assets 229
+At 1 April 214 214

-At 31 March 229
+At 31 March 214 214

+AMORTISATION

-AMORTISATION At 1 April Charge for the year Reclassified to right of use assets 14 1
+At 1 April

-At the end of the year 15
+At 31 March

-NET CARRYING AMOUNT 214
+NET CARRYING AMOUNT 214 214

-The carrying amount of the leasehold land is stated at cost.
-The land measures 341 Ha and was last revalued on 31 December 2019 by CBRE, independent external property valuers.
-In the directors assessment, the value of the land was not significantly different as at year end 31 March 2020.
-The land is valued at approximately KShs 5.05 billion.
+The carrying amount of the right of use asset is stated at cost less accumulated amortization.
+The land measures 341 Ha and was last revalued on 31 December 2020 by CBRE, independent external property valuers.
+The land is valued at approximately KShs 6.32 billion (2020: KShs 5.05 billion).

-Amounts involved are less than KShs 1,000 and convert to zero on rounding for 2020.
+The amortization amounts involved are less than KShs 1,000 and convert to zero on rounding for 2021.